Notifications – Webhooks

-Lastly, enter the variables that will be sent as part of the webhook notification when the event occurs.
-Click the 'Help Variables' button to view a list of the available variables.
+Lastly, you'll want to enter the variables that will be sent as part of the webhook notification when the event occurs.
+You'll notice that there are two text boxes here.
+The first section allows you to select which LoanPro variables to include in the webhook.
+To view and add variables, click the 'Help Variables' button.
 You will only need to enter the variable names (e.g. status-amount-due), and you will need to separate listed variables by commas like shown below.
 When you are done, click 'Save'.

 Here's a sample JSON payload from a webhook: